What's All This Hot Pink About?

 The hot pink allowed for more options.
 Instead of my recovery thoughts being, "I will never struggle again" or "I will never recover".
 They turned to compassionate and gentle options like, "I am proud of myself for the hard work I did today." or "It sucks I slipped.
 New day.
 New mercies.
 I can get back on track right now."

-I hope you will come along with me in my journey of life where I'm "Living in the Hot Pink".
+I hope you will come along with me in my journey of life where I'm "Living in the Hot Pink". or any color that works for your life.
 Feel free to follow me on Facebook and Instagram.
 I'm always open to questions as well or blog ideas you might have about recovery.